|

 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.
 Revelation 3:16

 This is a powerful image that carries with it a stark warning that we shouldn’t ignore.
-The meaning of Revelation 3:16 reveals to us the purpose that God has for his followers and challenges us to not be lukewarm Christians.
+Revelation 3:16 reveals to us the purpose that God has for his followers and challenges us to not be lukewarm Christians.

 I think this passage is one that is much needed in the church today.
 Many have fallen away from the calling that God has given them thus becoming lukewarm.
 This verse will help us see how we can get back on track.